Xen1m/Cowsay_greetings/README.md

                      |_____|        |_____|         ~ - . _ _ _ _ _>
 ```
 ## Setup
-Download cowsay and other ascii art animals
+Download cowsay and other ascii art animals via your package manager
 ```
-pip install cowsay
+sudo pacman -S cowsay
 ```

 Create a jokes.txt file at